Skip to content

 Webhooks

 Opt-in push notifications.
-Submit with a webhook_url and webhook_secret, and we’ll POST the result to your endpoint when it’s ready.
+Submit with a webhook_url and webhook_secret, and the platform will POST the result to your endpoint when it is ready.
 No polling needed.

 1. You submit code with webhook_url and webhook_secret